jasonsbarr/how-to-think-like-a-programmer/manuscript/07-algorithms.md

 {class:part}

-# Part II: Intermediate Programming
+# Part II: Designing Programs

-Now that you've grasped the basics of programming in JavaScript, we'll take it up a level.
-First, you'll learn about algorithms, data structures, and how to design good programs.
-Then we'll dig into some additional JavaScript features that will expand your level of competence with the language.
-Finally, there's a project at the end to put it all together.
+Now that you've grasped the basics of programming in JavaScript, we'll level up your program analysis and design skills.
+First, you'll build on the knowledge about algorithms you've already gained.
+We'll dig into some more complicated algorithms, and also see how to analyze algorithms for efficiency.
+Then we'll look at common data structures and how to design the data in your own applications.
+Then we'll take a deep dive into how to design programs.
+Finally, we'll put it all together with one of the most complex projects for any developer: we'll create our own programming language.

 # Basic Algorithms